 After you ask for your rec, your job is not done.
 It’s important in general to keep your teachers in the loop about what schools you’re applying to and what are the deadlines for those schools.
 Furthermore, you should also look to provide your teacher info about what you want to them to highlight about you and your achievements.
 You may be thinking, “Well, my teacher knows me well so they should be just fine on their own writing my rec.”
 That may be true, but how do you know that your teacher is highlighting the right things to admissions offices?

 A great way to help your teacher highlight the right things is by filling out a questionnaire like this one.
 Your teacher will love you for this as it makes it a million times easier to write the rec.
 My high school even required us to answer certain questions to help our teachers write their letters.
-You can also send over your resume to your teacher as well to provide them with additional context.
+You can also send over your resume to your teacher as well to provide them with additional context about any passion projects that you’ve done.
 Teachers may also have their own timelines for when they want info sent to them, so be sure to double-check with them and respect their deadlines.

 As you begin to approach application deadlines, be sure to send follow-up emails to your teachers if you have any updates on the schools that you’re applying to.
 In all of your communications with your teacher, be sure to express your gratitude.
 Teacher recs are a time-consuming task on top of a teacher’s core teaching responsibilities, so be sure to end emails with phrases like “Again, thank you so much for your help in this process.”
 Also, if you are still taking the teacher’s class be sure to keep up the good work, and if you’re no longer in that teacher’s class make an effort to say hi in person every so often.